aurora-arg/pyebfgen/UserGuide.md

 to send one via email that you can download, archive and print from home.
 Much faster than waiting almost two weeks for a paper copy.
 Once you have typed in the email address, continue.
+ - Basic Qualification Question:  If this is for a new amateur radio license application, license upgrade, systematic callsign change or any type of renewal that is being submitted with this session, the question MUST be answered.
+If you are submitting an application for an administrative update (i.e. changing their mailing address) you must leave that field blank.
+Once you are done with this field, continue.
  - Application Purpose:  There are five options to chose from, depending on the reason for having an applicant at your session.
 Here is a breakdown of each option and how it applies: